ryanirl/torchvf/README.md

 ### Installing the BPCIS Dataset

-First download the BPCIS dataset.
+First, download the BPCIS dataset [here](http://www.cellpose.org/dataset_omnipose).
 Then setup the file system this way:

 ```bash
 ├── torchvf/